-2. Your Listing Will Stand Out as Overpriced:
+2. Your Listing Will Stand Out (In a Bad Way)

 If a buyer is interested in your home but realizes that they’re going to have to negotiate to get the price into their comfort zone, odds are they’ll end up with another house.
 It’s difficult to plan a home purchase working with theoretical numbers that may or may come to fruition at the offer table.